Brightenings AnD Polarity Inversion Tracking (BADPIT) method for studying solar active region evolution before major solar flares: Methodology

+Also, a clear difference in the power law index, $\alpha$, already provides qualitative information about the ARs: the non-flaring AR exhibits a steeper, “softer” distribution characterised by a large absolute $\alpha$ value, while the flaring AR displays a flatter, “harder” distribution with a smaller absolute $\alpha$ value.
+This implies that intense, persistent emission occurs more frequently in the flaring AR, whereas the non-flaring AR is dominated by weaker emission patterns.
+Consequently, the high-intensity tail of the distribution becomes more pronounced by the increase of activity.

+Power-law behaviour can also be inferred at other wavelengths, although effective fitting ranges and power-law indices vary among the different EUV channels (see Fig.~\ref{fig:fit_multi}).

+By adapting the power-law fit to each AIA channel, we obtain a corresponding TB detection threshold for all channels.
+Due to different instrument sensitivity in every channel as well as differences in the observed plasma's temperature, it is expected to have different thresholds values, as shown in Table~\ref{tab:thresh}.

+Although there is ongoing debate regarding the best distribution to describe flaring-event probabilities is a power law or a log normal distribution \citep{verbeeck_2019}, the intensity histograms of the ARs examined in this study are generally better represented by a power law, regardless of their flaring activity.
+The main exception is the 171\,\AA\ channel, which appears to be more consistent with a log-normal distribution.
+It would be interesting to study this pattern on a larger dataset to have statistically relevant observations but this is not within the scope of our current study. \end{itemize}

-Utilizing the above, we found that the combination of the 3-$\sigma$ and power-law threshold methods provides valuable insight into TB activity and effectively filters out both nearby quiet Sun regions and low-activity areas within the active region.
+Utilizing the above, we found that the combination of the 3-$\sigma$ and power law threshold methods provides valuable insight into TB activity and effectively filters out both nearby quiet Sun regions and low-activity areas within the active region.
 We will return to this discussion in Section \ref{sec:test}.
-Distinct from the pixel-based 3-$\sigma$ method, the power-law detection method captures generally stronger TBs, corresponding to the brightest TBs detected by the 3-$\sigma$ method.
+Distinct from the pixel-based 3-$\sigma$ method, the power law detection method captures generally stronger TBs, corresponding to the brightest TBs detected by the 3-$\sigma$ method.
 The 3-$\sigma$ method captures a broader range of localised events, including both stronger and weaker events.
 Therefore, the two threshold identification methods can be considered complementary.